lordpansar/lordpansar.github.io/_posts/2019-01-14-five-things-csharp.markdown

 permalink: blog/five-things-csharp
 ---

-I've been doing a series of tweets called "Things I did not know about C#" for a while, where I've written shortly about features and behaviours in C#.
+I've been doing a series of tweets with the somewhat misleading name "Things I did not know about C#" for a while, where I've written shortly about features and behaviours in C#.
 Either ones that

 - I've stumbled upon
 - knew they they existed but never used